 Once I did, I would jump out of bed and begin my day.

-I guess that is the same affect that drugs have on your body.
+I guess that is the same effect that drugs have on your body.

 Imagine what that does to my nervous system?